 Owned by Oxford Logo

 Makespace Oxford is one of five partner organisations that were behind Owned by Oxford, alongside CAG Oxfordshire, Solidarity Economy Association, Oxford City Council and Aspire.
-Through our experience in accessing and reanimating meanwhile spaces, we worked alongside Owned by Oxford to provide the spaces that local organisations needed to operate, connect and thrive.
+Through our experience in accessing and reanimating meanwhile spaces, we work alongside Owned by Oxford to provide the spaces that local organisations needed to operate, connect and thrive.

 WHAT IS COMMUNITY WEALTH BUILDING?